bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # kernel extensions folder : folder

-Returns the kernel extensions folder of the system domain
+Returns the kernel extensions folder of the system domain.

 # keyboard type : integer

-Returns an integer representing the keyboard type
+Returns an integer representing the keyboard type.

 # khz : hertz